Nike Hercules: Ajax and Hercules

-The competing implosion-type design is considerably more efficient and uses much less fuel to reach any given explosive power.
-Bell also proposed a much more modified design known as "Nike Hercules" with an enlarged upper fuselage able to carry the XW-7 warhead of up to 40 ktonTNT that wouldn't fit in the existing fuselage.
-In spite of the greatly increased explosive power, the WX-7 was only slightly heavier than the WX-9, about 950 lb for common XW-7 versions, as opposed to 850 lb for the XW-9.
+The competing implosion-type design is considerably more efficient and uses much less nuclear fuel to reach any given explosive power.
+Bell proposed a much more modified design known as "Nike Hercules" with an enlarged upper fuselage able to carry the XW-7 warhead of up to 40 ktonTNT that wouldn't fit in the existing fuselage.
+Despite the greatly increased explosive power, the WX-7 was only slightly heavier than the WX-9, about 950 lb for common XW-7 versions, as opposed to 850 lb for the XW-9.

 At the same time, there were increasing concerns that higher speed aircraft would be able to launch their warheads at the extreme range of the Nike bases.
 This was a common complaint by the Air Force, who noted that bombers had the ability to attack from as much as 50 miles while the Nike was only comfortable launching at about 25 miles.
 This could be increased even further using stand-off missiles, like those currently under development by all of the nuclear-armed forces for just this reason.
 A larger Nike with greatly improved range would not only help address this sort of attack, but also allow a single base to defend a much larger area, lowering the overall costs of deploying a widespread defensive system.

 As the larger Hercules would be easier to adapt to a longer-range form, the Army selected it as the winning design.
 Bell began working on the new design in concert with the Nike partners, Western Electric and Douglas Aircraft Company.
-Instead of the basic W-7, development of an improved 20 ktonTNT boosted fission design known as W31.
+Instead of the basic W-7, development started on an improved 20 ktonTNT boosted fission design known as W31.
 This used much less fissile material and was thus considerably less expensive.
 Developed by Sandia Laboratories in Albuquerque and at Los Alamos, it was given 1A priority by the Joint Chiefs of Staff in March 1953.